Rchristiani/es6-easy-wins/talk.md

 ```
 This is great for simple callbacks.
 You can also leave out the `{}` all together in a simple expression if you want.
 ```
-//explicit return
 var add = (a,b) => a + b;
 ```
-Notice in my explicit return example there is no `{}`, there is a lot more syntax availble for us that you can find [HERE](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
-I could write about it, but I will let MDN tell you!
+There is a lot more syntax available for use that you can find [HERE](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
+I think MDN can do a better job of explaining some of the nuances.

 I do want to go over the lexical scoping of `this` however.
 When working with functions the `this` keyword and its current context can be confusing for some.